Arashi: Japan Airlines

+Olympics

 In 2004, "Hero" was used as the theme song for the 2004 Summer Olympics news coverage on NTV.
 In 2008, "Kaze no Mukō e" was used for the 2008 Summer Olympics on NTV.
-In 2010, their song "Yurase, Ima o" was used as the theme song for the 2010 Winter Olympics news coverage on NTV.
-For NTV's coverage of the 2012 Summer Olympics, the theme song is called "Akashi" from Popcorn.
+In 2010, their song "Yurase, Ima o" was used as the theme song for the 2010 Winter Olympics coverage on NTV.
+For NTV's coverage of the 2012 Summer Olympics, the theme song was "Akashi" (from Popcorn).
 For the Tokyo 2020 Olympics, Arashi collaborated with singer-songwriter Kenshi Yonezu on a new song titled "Kite."
-The song made its official debut on the NHK year-end show Kōhaku Uta Gassen, and was considered as the network's support song for the games' broadcast, as well as their sports programs.
+The song made its official debut on the NHK year-end show Kōhaku Uta Gassen, and was considered as the network's support song for the games' broadcast as well as their sports programs.